 Since then, I have handled more than 80,000 dogs during the last 30 years.
 I specialize in helping rehabilitating fearful and aggressive dogs.

 My obsession with animal behavior led me to Africa, where I was trained by the Maasai Tribe in the Kenya bush.
 A Maasai master animal shaman walked with me and the big five–Elephants, Lions, Rhino, Cape Buffalo, and Leopard.
 I learned how to be one with myself and one with wild animals.
 If I didn’t learn how to be one with the animals, I would have been eaten.
 I hung out with packs of wild African dogs.
 I experienced being around wild dogs when they were on their hunt.
 The experience of being around wild animals when they are eating is something else.
 You have to be subtle and simple.
-It taught me to be still I learned how to become one with the animals.
-If you can’t become one with the animal how do you expect to change their behavior.
+It taught me to be still.
+If you can’t become one with the animal, how do you expect to change their behavior.

 Thailand- Training with Elephants